 Kerem kitap aldı.

 Kerem bought a book.

 OK, so far we have not covered any of these 6 grammatical cases by the way.
 You have just seen absolute form.
-So let’s study starting from accusative case but before see this table where you can find the suffixes of turkish grammatical cases:
+So let’s start with accusative case but before check this table where you can find the suffixes of turkish grammatical cases: